 Dr. Hai Van Nguyen

 Dr. Nguyen is a health economist.
 He joined the School of Pharmacy at Memorial University of Newfoundland in September 2016.
 Previously, Dr. Nguyen was an Assistant Professor in Health Services and Systems Research Program at Duke NUS Medical School and a Postdoctoral Fellow in the Faculty of Pharmacy at University of Toronto.
 Dr. Nguyen obtained his Ph.D. in Economics specializing in Health Economics from Concordia University in 2009 after completing his Master’s degree in Economics from University of Cambridge.
 Dr. Nguyen has published in leading health economics, public health and medical journals and is actively involved in policy consultancy.
+His research is currently supported by a Canada Research Chair (Tier 2) Award and a CIHR New Investigator Grant, among others.
+He is on the Editorial Board of Respirology, the official journal of the Asian Pacific Society of Respirology.

 Research Areas of Interest: